 Turmeric Research

-I am determined to further my research into turmeric for animals and for this reason I have moved to the Gold Coast to start my own veterinary practice as well as be closer to local universities.
-More on my research can be accessed further down the page.
+I am determined to further my research into turmeric for animals and for this reason I have moved to Queensland’s Gold Coast to start my own veterinary practice, as well as to be closer to local universities.
+More on my research can be accessed below.

-Doug with Maya, the first horse successfully treated using turmeric powder.
+Dr Doug with “Maya”, the first horse successfully treated using Turmeric powder.

 What is in our Turmeric Bars and Bites?